 Parents also play a significant role in treatment.
 It’s important that parents ensure their child’s treatment team is familiar with adolescent eating disorders, and that they trust their team to keep the family informed about progress and challenges throughout treatment.
 Parents should also follow through with treatment at home by working to resolve the underlying problem their child is facing, which can take several months or longer.

-To make an appointment with a pediatric mental health professional at Floating Hospital, click here.
+To make an appointment with a pediatric mental health professional at Tufts Medical Center, click here.